Skip to content

 by David Mainville on

-In this edition of our Process Management Minute Series, David will provide an overview of the process levels and how they contribute to the effectiveness of business process mapping.
+In this edition of our Process Management Minute Series, David will provide an overview of the process levels and how they contribute to the effectiveness of their business process management program.

-Process levels are an essential part of your business process mapping methodology and are one of the best ways to identify and organize processes in your company.
+Process levels are an essential part of your Business Process Framework and are one of the best ways to identify and organize your company's business processes.

-The most common approach uses process mapping levels 1-5.
+The most common approach uses levels 1-5.
 I like to throw in a "bonus level" six, which I'll cover at the end of this post.

 This process level identifies the organizational function to which the process belongs, for example, administration, finance, human resources, information technology, sales, marketing, or production.